-THE Indian High Commission in Brunei Darussalam yesterday commemorated the 66th Republic Day of India with a flag-hoisting ceremony at India House in Jalan Kota Batu.
+THE Indian High Commission in Brunei Darussalam yesterday commemorated the 68th Republic Day of India with a flag-hoisting ceremony at the high commission in Kampong Sungai Akar.

-The event commenced with the unfurling of India’s national flag by the Indian High Commissioner to Brunei Darussalam, Dr Ashok Kumar Amrohi, followed with the Indian national anthem, which was witnessed by Indian nationals residing and working in Brunei Darussalam.
+The event commenced with the unfurling of India’s national flag by the Indian High Commissioner to Brunei Darussalam, Nagma Mohamed Mallick, followed with the Indian national anthem, which was witnessed by Indian nationals residing and working in Brunei Darussalam.

-The Indian High Commissioner then read out the President of India, Pranab Mukherjee’s address to those in attendance, which mainly elaborated on the issue of economic progress being a key test of the nation’s democracy.
+The Indian High Commissioner then read out the President of India, Pranab Mukherjee’s address, which mainly elaborated on India’s economic progress despite the challenging global economic conditions.

-The Republic Day of India was commemorated to mark the nation’s adoption of the Constitution of India which was implemented on January 1950, celebrating the birth of modern-day India, the High Commissioner concluded.
+The Republic Day of India was commemorated to mark the nation’s adoption of the Constitution of India, which was implemented on January 26, 1950, celebrating the birth of modern-day India.